ssnepenthe/clockwork-for-wp/TESTING.md

 # Testing

-The process isn't (currently) very portable - I will get to it eventually...

-There are three test suites: `unit`, `integration`, and `browser`.

-They can all be run at once using `./vendor/bin/phpunit` or individually using `./vendor/bin/phpunit --testsuite {test suite name}`.
+PHPUnit is used for unit testing and rough integration testing.
+Cypress is used for more thorough end-to-end testing.

-## Browser tests
+## Cypress Details

-This is effectively an end-to-end test suite.
-By default it assumes a fresh VVV install available at `http://one.wordpress.test`.
+The cypress test suite assumes a fresh VVV install available at `http://one.wordpress.test`.

-This can be overridden by creating a file called `baseuri` within the `tests` directory with its only contents set to base uri where your test site is accessible (e.g. `https://two.wordpress.test`).

 There must be a page with the slug `sample-page`.

-The `cfw-configure-over-http` plugin within the `tests/Browser/fixtures/plugins` directory must be symlinked or copied into the site plugin directory and activated.
-Before you will be able to activate the plugin you must set the WP environment type to something other than `production`.
+The `cfw-test-helper` plugin within the `tests/fixtures/plugins` directory must be symlinked or copied into the site plugin directory and activated.
+Before you will be able to activate the plugin you must set the WP environment type to something other than `production` using the `WP_ENVIRONMENT_TYPE` environment variable or `WP_ENVIRONMENT_TYPE` constant.

 ## IMPORTANT!!!

-Do not run the `cfw-configure-over-http` plugin on a machine that is exposed to the internet at large.
+Do not run the `cfw-test-helper` plugin on publicly a machine that is publicly accessible.
 It allows `clockwork-for-wp` to be configured on-the-fly via query string params without any authentication or authorization checks.
 It could be used by attackers to expose sensitive information about the server and/or WordPress install.